-PwC was delighted to come on board once again this year and support the 40th Jersey Primary Football Festival next month.
-This year the Festival ran from Sunday 13 to Friday 18 April and remains the longest running of its kind in the British Isles.
-Teams with parents and coaches travelled from across the UK to take part in football matches and team-building activities during the Easter school holidays.
+PwC is delighted to come on board once again in 2015 and support the 41st Jersey Primary Football Festival.
+Scheduled to take place from Sunday 5 April to Friday 10 April 2015, the festival is the longest running of its kind in the British Isles, with the first one having being held way back in 1974.
+This year, teams with parents and coaches will be travelling from across the UK to take part in football matches and team-building activities during the Easter school holidays.

 The festival has long been regarded as the pinnacle of under 11 football and has an important role to play in developing the aspirations of the Island’s young players.
+Every primary school on the Island is involved in primary school football, so we’re looking at a figure of about 700 children to start with, all of whom have an opportunity to trial for the festival over the months leading up to the event.
 It’s a great achievement for those local children selected to represent Jersey and follows the culmination of practice and hard work during the inter-school league programme.

-Mark James, Partner at PwC CI commented: “We see the festival as a great example of the quality of work done in youth sport on the island and it’s great for Jersey’s reputation as a tourism and sporting destination, as well as for the children participating.
-We also enjoyed working alongside JFA CEO, Neville Davidson, and Pat to help promote the UK FA’s Respect campaign, now in its sixth year, as part of the festival.
-We’re proud to play a small part helping to embed the right behaviours and attitudes in the young football stars of the future, whilst highlighting some of the excellent work being done in junior football here in Jersey.”
+Of course it’s not just about the victories.
+Mark James, Partner at PwC CI commented: “We see the festival as a great example of the quality of work done in youth sport on the Island and it’s fantastic for Jersey’s reputation as a tourism and sporting destination, as well as for the children participating.
+It’s encouraging to see them playing well, enjoying their games and making new friends.
+We’re also proud to play a small part helping to embed the right behaviours and attitudes in the young football stars of the future, whilst highlighting some of the excellent work being done in junior football here in Jersey.”

-Festival organiser, Pat Cullinane, added: “We are immensely grateful for the support from PwC and indeed the Jersey FA.
+Festival organiser, Pat Cullinane, added: “We are immensely grateful for the support from PwC.
 The event is more than just a football festival for the children attending.
 Each year they also go on outings and activities in the afternoons.
-This builds their confidence and gives them opportunities to make new connections and friendships with other teams that last long after they return home.
-We are also grateful to the Hotel Metropole, who arranged for our visiting party to have sole occupancy for the duration of the festival.”
+This builds their confidence and gives them opportunities to make new connections and forge new friendships with other teams that last long after they return home.
+We are also grateful to the Hotel Metropole, who arrange for our visiting party to have sole occupancy for the duration of the festival.”